model-checking/kani/docs/src/verification-results.md

 ```

 2. `FAILURE`: This indicates that the check failed (i.e., the property doesn't
 hold).
-In this case, you can examine a trace by re-running with the
+In this case, please see the [debugging verification failures](./concrete-playback.md)
-`--visualize` option.
-This generates an HTML report with the trace
-information.
+section for more help.

 Example:
 ```rust